Zygiella x-notata: Taxonomy

+The specific name x-notata is Latin for "having been marked with an x".

 Habitat and distribution

 Habitat

 Zygiella x-notata is common in areas inhabited by humans, including on boats and docks.
 They are also found on urban vegetation like bushes or shrubs.
 Females construct an orb-web preferentially near human settlements, and this is where they live out their adult lives.

 Zygiella x-notata has been discovered on cliffs and bushes in Britain and across Europe.

 Distribution

 This species of orb-weaving spider natively inhabits areas of Europe, and is invasive in some coastal areas of the Americas.
 They can also be found in some other locations around the world.
 Zygiella x-notata is abundant in the west Palearctic region, and is also distributed across the Holarctic.
 Primarily, Z. x-notata is widespread across much of Britain, as well as Western and Central Europe.
+They are also common in New Zealand and are occasionally found in South Africa, Mexico Colombia, Ecuador, Panama and Honduras.

 Web aggregations

 As urban colonizers, Zygiella x-notata often aggregate around human settlements.
 Ideal locations for web building include constructions such as walls, fences, and window frames, as these provide sufficient anchors for urban web development.
 Because these spaces are in high demand as optimal web building sites, they are often inhabited by multiple individual Zygiella x-notata spiders, where each individual builds and resided in their own web in close proximity with other individuals.
 Despite their characterization as solitary spiders, the species aggregate up to 25 individual spiders per square meter near human constructions.